IBM/SalesEnablement-VMware-L3-draft/docs/index.md

 -  <a href="https://cloud.ibm.com/status" target="_blank">IBM Cloud</a>

-For issues with provisioning or accessing an environment in IBM Technology Zone (ITZ) open a ticket with ITZ support:
+For issues with provisioning an environment in IBM Technology Zone (ITZ) (for example, a failed reservation request due to insufficient quota capacity) open a ticket with ITZ support:

 - Web:  <a href="https://ibmsf.force.com/ibminternalproducts/s/createrecord/NewCase?language=en_US" target="_blank">IBM Technology Zone</a>